NadimGhaznavi/myzodb/_posts/2024-06-05-ZODB-Schema.md

     PROD o-- P2Pools
     note for P2Pools "A container to hold P2Pool objects" P2Pools o-- P2Pool
-    PROD o-- History
-    note for History "All stored data is kept here" PROD o-- Charts
+    note for History "All data values are contained by the History object" PROD o-- Charts
     note for Charts "A container to hold Chart objects" Charts o-- Chart